sahibinden/grunt-stylus-sprite/README.md

 ### Options

+Options are passed directly to [node-sprite](https://github.com/naltatis/node-sprite).
+See its documentation for more options.

-#### options.imagePath
+#### options.path
 Type: `String`
 Default value: `null`

 A path that contains the images to generate sprites.
-Each sprite should be in its own directory as required by [node-sprite](https://github.com/naltatis/node-sprite).
+Each sprite should be in its own directory.

-#### options.imageHttpPath
+#### options.httpPath
 Type: `String`
 Default value: `null`

 Base path to use while generating CSS for sprite image URLs.

 ## The "stylus" task